In France, mosquitoes also transmit the Usutu virus.

 A Culex pipiens mosquito.
 Shutterstock

-The patient recovered all his faculties within a few weeks, with no after-effects.
-Subsequent tests showed that he had been infected by the virus.
+The patient recovered all his faculties within a few weeks, with no lasting effects.
+Subsequent tests showed that he had been infected with this virus.

-It was the work carried out by our team of biologists from the University of Montpellier, Inserm and Montpellier University Hospital, which enabled us to understand the origin of the disorders presented by this man.
-We analyzed 666 cerebrospinal fluid samples taken from patients hospitalized in 2016 in Montpellier and Nîmes, as explained in thearticle we have just published in the journal Infectious Emerging Diseases.
-Only one revealed the presence of the Usutu virus: his own.
+It was the work carried out by our team of biologists from the University of Montpellier, Inserm, and Montpellier University Hospital that enabled us to understand the origin of this man's symptoms.
+We analyzed 666 cerebrospinal fluid samples taken from patients hospitalized in 2016 in Montpellier and Nîmes, as explained inthe article we have just published in the journal Infectious Emerging Diseases.
+Only one sample revealed the presence of the Usutu virus: his.

-The most likely scenario is that the man was infected by a mosquito, after it bit a bird that is a reservoir for the virus.
-Transmitted to humans mainly by the Culex mosquito, common in France, this virus has been circulating in our country since at least 2015, according to a study by the French National Food Safety Agency (Anses).
-Along with chikungunya, dengue and West Nile, Usutu is now among the mosquito-borne viruses that have caused at least one indigenous case in France - i.e. in a person who has not traveled to a foreign country.
-Although Usutu is not the most fearsome of the viruses that the French must learn to deal with, it does merit the attention of scientists and health authorities.
+The most likely scenario is that this man was infected by a mosquito after it bit a bird, which is a reservoir for this virus.
+Transmitted to humans mainly by the Culex mosquito, which is common in France, this virus has been circulating in our country since at least 2015, according to a study by the French Agency for Food, Environmental and Occupational Health & Safety (ANSES).
+Along with chikungunya, dengue, and West Nile, Usutu is now one of the mosquito-borne viruses that has caused at least one indigenous case in France—that is, in a person who has not traveled abroad.
+While Usutu is not the most dangerous of these viruses that the French must learn to live with, it nevertheless deserves the attention of scientists and health authorities.

-The Usutu virus was an illustrious unknown until recently.
-It is now attracting the attention of the scientific community due to its widespread distribution in Europe.
-Usutu is an arbovirus of the Flaviviridae family and the flavivirus genus, comprising over 70 members.
+The Usutu virus was virtually unknown until recently.
+It has attracted the attention of the scientific community due to its widespread propagation in Europe.
+Usutu is an arbovirus belonging to the Flaviviridae family and the flavivirus genus, which comprises more than 70 members.

 Figure 1.

-These include some of the most dangerous arboviruses for humans, such as the Zika virus, dengue fever, yellow fever and West Nile fever.
-Usutu was named after the river of the same name located in Swaziland, a small African country sharing a border with South Africa.
+Among these are some of the most dangerous arboviruses for humans, such as the Zika virus, dengue fever, yellow fever, and West Nile fever.
+Usutu was named after the river of the same name located in Swaziland, a small African country bordering South Africa.
 It was first identified there in 1959.

 Little is known about Usutu's target cells.
-Nevertheless, our team recently described its ability, like other flaviviruses, to infect nervous system cells in vitro (in the laboratory).
+However, our team recently described its ability, like other flaviviruses, to infect cells of the nervous system in vitro (in the laboratory).

 Figure 2.